 Association with Incorporated Trustees

 It is important to note that the Nigerian Criminal Code Act, which is applicable in the southern states of Nigeria, prohibits certain societies as unlawful, based on their activities.
-Societies persons are unlawful if formed for any of the following purposes:
+Societies of persons are unlawful if formed for any of the following purposes:

 levying war or encouraging or assisting any person to levy war on the Government or the inhabitants of any part of Nigeria;

-killing or injuring or encouraging the killing or injuring of any person; or
+killing or injuring or encouraging the killing or injuring of any person;

 destroying or injuring or encouraging the destruction or injuring of any property;

-subverting or promoting the subversion of the Government or its officials; or
+subverting or promoting the subversion of the Government or its officials;

-committing or inciting to acts of violence or intimidation; or
+committing or inciting to acts of violence or intimidation;

 interfering with, or resisting, or encouraging interference with or resistance to the administration of the law; or